William Hope Harvey: Populist political activist

 It was during his time in Colorado that Harvey became exposed to the idea that the demonetization of silver through passage of the Coinage Act of 1873 had extremely deleterious economic effects on the American economy, including the multiyear Long Depression of 1873 to 1879, the Depression of 1882 to 1885, recessions in 1887 and 1890, and the Panic of 1893.
 This entire era was marked by general deflation, tight money supply, mass bankruptcies, and unemployment, which many attributed to a lack of sufficient circulating currency to support the needs of industry and commerce.

 Harvey became a leading advocate of a return to the unlimited coinage of silver into money, and in 1894 authored a popular pamphlet to advance this policy, Coin's Financial School, which became an important ideological document of the nascent Populist movement.
 The massive circulation of this work made Harvey a public figure as one of the leading free silver advocates in America.

-Other populist writings followed, including the books A Tale of Two Nations (1894), The Money of the People (1895), The Patriots of America (1895) and a sequel to his popular 1894 work, Coin on Money, Trusts, and Imperialism (1899).
+Other populist writings followed, including the books A Tale of Two Nations (1894), his second-most popular work which is the subject of debate due to its antisemitism, The Money of the People (1895), The Patriots of America (1895) and a sequel to his popular 1894 work, Coin on Money, Trusts, and Imperialism (1899).
 Harvey also appeared in public debates, assuming a leading place as public advocate for the idea of a return to bimetallism.

 In 1895 Harvey formed his own political organization, an agitational society known as the Patriots of America.
 The Chicago-based organization was dedicated to advancing the ideas of direct legislation and free coinage of silver through the supplying of inserts and stereographic plates on the topic to newspapers around the country.

 Harvey took for himself the title of "First National Patriot" as the leader of the Patriots of America organization.
 In 1898, the group claimed an implausibly large network of 250 local lodges and a circulation of 30,000 for its official organ, The Patriots' Bulletin, a weekly which was originally published as The National Bimetallist.

 Harvey was also active in campaigning for staunch free silver advocate William Jennings Bryan in Arkansas in the election of 1896.
 The 1896 campaign, which involved fusion of the People's Party with the Democratic Party proved catastrophic to the former organization, resulting in its widespread disintegration in the wake of Bryan's defeat.

+Bryan and Harvey remained close after his defeat.
+In 1913, Bryan joined President Woodrow Wilson's cabinet as Secretary of State.
+In an early cabinet meeting discussing political patronage, Bryan remarked that he had more prospective patrons because he had thrice garnered 6,000,000 votes while running for president.
+He first sought to fulfill those needs by contacting Secretary of Agriculture David F. Houston to ask if Harvey could join the department.
+Houston was a staunch opponent of bimetallism and he did not fulfill Bryan's request.

 Harvey (left of center) and Bryan (center) stand together at Monte Ne, c.
 1910s.